 You don’t have to do anything.
 You can relax and enjoy the wonderful scenery around you whilst you read a good book, hold a long drink and enjoy a lovely local tapas at the many bars we have in the area.

-Emilio’s Restaurant and Bar is only a two minute walk from Caves of Peace.
+Emilio’s Restaurant and Bar is only a three minute drive from Cueva Limón.

 Emilio’s is one of the best places in the area to relax and unwind.
 It is a family run business with more than 30 years experience (and Emilio speaks good English which helps).
 With each drink you can enjoy a typical tapas as you sit and unwind or chat with friends.
 In the heat of the summer Emilio’s has a misting system to cool the air around the outdoor seating areas.
 It’s great to sit and feel the mist around you.